Project Nike: History

 Project Nike began in 1944 when the War Department demanded a new air defense system to fight jet aircraft that flew too high and fast for anti-aircraft guns.
 Two proposals were accepted: Bell Laboratories' Project Nike and General Electric's Project Thumper, a much longer-ranged, collision-course system that eventually delivered the BOMARC missile.

 Bell Labs' proposal would have to deal with bombers flying at 500 mph (800 km/h) or more, at altitudes of up to 60,000 ft (20,000 m).

 At these speeds, even a supersonic rocket is no longer fast enough to be simply aimed at the target.
 The missile must "lead" the target to hit before it runs out of fuel.
-By this point, the US had considerable experience with lead-calculating analog computers, starting with the British Kerrison Predictor and a series of increasingly capable U.S. designs.
+By this point, the U.S. had considerable experience with lead-calculating analog computers, starting with the British Kerrison Predictor and a series of increasingly capable U.S. designs.

 But the missile and target cannot be tracked by a single radar, increasing the complexity of the system.
 For Nike, three radars were used.
 The acquisition radar (such as the AN/GSS-1 Electronic Search Central with the AN/TPS-1D radar) searched for a target to be handed over to the Target Tracking Radar (TTR).
 The Missile Tracking Radar (MTR) tracked the missile by way of a transponder, as the missile's radar signature alone was not sufficient.
 The MTR also commanded the missile by way of pulse-position modulation: the pulses were received, decoded and then amplified back for the MTR to track.
 Once the tracking radars were locked, the system was able to work automatically following launch, barring any unexpected occurrences.
 The computer compared the two radars' directions, along with information on the speeds and distances, to calculate the intercept point and steer the missile.
 The entire system was provided by the Bell System's electronics firm, Western Electric.